Just-a-Jason/gdrust-sprite3d-angle-animator/README.md

     }

     fn ready(&mut self) {
-        // Assign and play the `default` animation. self.animator.assign_sprite(self.sprite.as_ref().cloned());
+        // Assign the 3DAnimatedSprite and then play the `default` animation. self.animator.assign_sprite(self.sprite.as_ref().cloned());
         self.animator.play();